-Once the Scheme is unitised, members will be charged Buy/Sell spreads to reflect the estimated cost of buying and selling underlying investments held by a fund when a member buys or sells units in that fund (including for switching).
+Members will be charged Buy/Sell spreads to reflect the estimated cost of buying and selling underlying investments held by a fund when a member buys or sells units in that fund (including for switching).

 The Buy/Sell spread is intended to ensure that any transaction costs associated with members entering or leaving a fund are paid by those members and not the other members in that fund.
 We do not receive any benefit from it.